All Episodes

 He was an undocumented law student.

-Not one person and a lot of Hispanics have died.
+Not one person, and a lot of Hispanics have died.

 Fast and Furious has killed a whole lot of Hispanics.

-Now one question about it.
+Not one question about it.

-It's on its way to subscribers now as a two-page spread on Obama's big green money laundering scheme.
+By the way, coming up in the current issue of a Limbaugh Letter, it's on its way to subscribers now, is a two-page spread on Obama's big green money laundering scheme.

 Two-page spread coming up in the current issue.

-Limbaugh letter.
+Limbaugh Letter.

 Wendy in Atlanta.